|

 world, laid down in Precambrian times, before life appeared

+on earth.
 One of the most famous tepuis of all is Cerro Autana,

 the fabled felled remains of the tree of life.
 Access